You feel empty inside…

 INTJs accurately perceive their own weaknesses and they can get obsessed with eliminating them.
 Dwelling on imperfections leads to dissatisfaction with life or existence in general.

 INTJs are also frequently misunderstood.
 Society, it seems, can‘t understand brilliant INTJ ideas, no matter how logical and rational they might seem to the INTJ.
-That makes it hard for an INTJ trying to improve a field where society dictates moral and behavioral standards.
-These standards sometimes don’t have as logical a basis as the innovative, productive ideas which INTJs love.
+That makes it hard for an INTJ to try to improve a field where society dictates moral and behavioral standards.
+These standards sometimes don’t have as logical a basis as the innovative, productive ideas that INTJs love.
 For that reason, INTJs frequently feel like they are alone in a fight against the world.

 Finally, INTJs often feel guilt or dissatisfaction with a lack of progress toward their long-term goals.
 More often than not, this is because planning for the future has become more important or interesting than actually doing the things they’re planning for.
 In most cases, the INTJ will identify this difficulty with syncing plans to reality and take refuge inside their own mind rather than deal with the world outside, where the plans were meant to take place.